Can You Prevent Back Pain?

 - Sleeping: Individual tastes vary.
 If the mattress is too soft, many people will experience backaches.
-The same is true for sleeping on a hard mattress.
+The same is true for sleeping on a very hard mattress.
+Many experts recommend a medium-firm mattress for those with chronic backache.
 Trial and error may be required.
 A piece of plywood between the box spring and mattress will stiffen a soft bed.
 A thick mattress pad will help soften a mattress that is too hard.

 - Lifting: Don't lift objects that are too heavy for you.
 If you attempt to lift something, keep your back straight up and down, head up, and lift with your knees.
 Keep the object close to you, don't stoop over to lift.
 Tighten your stomach muscles to keep your back in balance.